stormqloud/kazoo-tgbbok/ports.md

 * 8080 - Kamailio websocket
 * 8031 - Freeswitch
 * 8443 - Kamailio WebSocket TLS
+* 11000 - Freeswitch (Kamailio Dispatcher sends to this)
 * 15984 - Haproxy to 5984
 * 15986 - Haproxy to 5986
 * 19025 - Email to Fax